rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_SHOP.md

 ### 1. Input Validation

-- Форма входа содержит поля Email и Password.
+- The login form contains Email and Password fields.
-- Валидация на клиенте: email должен быть корректного формата, пароль — обязательное поле.
+- Client-side validation: email must be in a valid format, password is a required field.
-- При ошибках валидации — понятные сообщения под каждым полем (например, «Некорректный email», «Пароль обязателен»).
+- Clear error messages below each field on validation errors (e.g., "Invalid email", "Password is required").

 ### 2. Integration with Authentication Service

-- Форма интегрирована с commercetools для аутентификации пользователей (`POST /{project_key}/login`).
+- The form is integrated with commercetools for user authentication (`POST /{project_key}/login`).
-- При неверных учётных данных — понятное сообщение об ошибке (например, «Неверный email или пароль»).
+- On invalid credentials — a clear error message (e.g., "Invalid email or password").
-- При успешной аутентификации — сохранение токена авторизации.
+- On successful authentication — the authorization token is saved.

 ### 3. Redirection

-- При успешном входе — перенаправление на главную страницу.
+- On successful login — redirect to the main page.
-- Если авторизованный пользователь попытается перейти на страницу логина — автоматическое перенаправление на главную.
+- If an authenticated user tries to navigate to the login page — automatic redirect to the main page.

 ### 4. Navigation

-- Ссылка/кнопка для перехода на страницу регистрации.
+- Link/button to navigate to the registration page.

 ---